Treadmill Buying Guide – 6 Ways to Look for When Choosing a Treadmill

 Running on a flat surface is fine.
 However, improved fitness is predicated on progression.
 When running on a treadmill, you can progress beyond running longer and faster.
 By running at an inclined angle, you can speed up your metabolism and work rate, fast-tracking your endurance gains.

-If you are serious about your cardiovascular fitness, you will need a treadmill with an incline feature.
+If you are serious about your cardiovascular fitness, you will need a treadmill with an inclining feature.
 Nowadays, most treadmills have this.
-It’s only a matter of the maximum angle at which the treadmill can slope — or at least simulate one.
+It’s only a matter of the maximum angle at which the treadmill can slope or at least simulate one.

 It’s one thing to hold the weight of a stationary person.
 It’s another to do so when the person is running or sprinting.
-With that in mind, you need to take stock of how much you weigh.
+With that in mind, you need to take stock of how much you weigh and determine the weight limit of a basic treadmill.

 Why?
 This is because one more thing to scout when you’re looking for a treadmill is how much weight it can support.

-By default, any treadmill should be able to support the weight of a man or woman who weighs 120 kilograms, according to Home Gym Resource.
+By default, any treadmill should be able to support the weight of a man or woman who weighs 120 kilograms.
 If you tip the scales at a much higher weight, you might need a treadmill that has a maximum capacity of about 200 kilograms.

 If you are opting for a high-capacity treadmill, here is a word of caution:

-Be prepared to pay just a little bit more.
-As well, you might need a sizable area for your treadmill.
+Be prepared to pay just a little more.
+You also might need a sizable area for your treadmill.

 There are entry-level treadmills.
 These cost about $500 or less.
 Of course, consider these only if you want to see how a treadmill fits your fitness goals.
 If you’re serious about your treadmill use, you’ll be better off with mid-range or high-end models.